-If you are in debt and unable to pay the amounts you owe, it is almost always possible to file for bankruptcy.
+If you are in debt and unable to pay the amounts you owe, it’s almost always possible to file for bankruptcy.
 Whether that is the best debt relief option available to you is another matter entirely.
 And you may not qualify for Chapter 7 bankruptcy protection, which allows for all of your debts to be discharged.
-You will likely be able to file Chapter 13 or Chapter 11 bankruptcy, however, though these options aren’t as effective as Chapter 7 (you can read more about the differences between different types of bankruptcies here).
+You’ll likely be able to file Chapter 13 or Chapter 11 bankruptcy, however, though these options aren’t as effective as Chapter 7.

 All of this changes, however, if you’ve filed for bankruptcy in the past.
 Here’s how it works: